Logeswaran123/Garbage-Classification-for-safety/README.md

 **Start Node-RED with a pre-existing file**

   1. Use the **.node-red** folder: ``` cd <PATH>/.node-red/ ```
-Where .node-red is the folder that contains the application files
+Where .node-red is the folder that contains the application files.

   2. Start Node-RED with the file containing the flows:```sudo node-red flows_ip-172-31-87-186.json```